 Health Bridging Certificate (Level 4 only)

-This Level 4 programme is the second part of our health bridging pathway for those that don't yet meet the entry requirements for our diploma- or degree-level health programmes.
-To enter directly into Level 4, you need to hold a New Zealand Certificate in Study and Career Preparation (Level 3) (our Level 3 Health Bridging certificate), or equivalent.
-This Level 3 programme has now been renamed the New Zealand Certificate in Study and Employment Pathways (Level 3).
-If you don't hold that qualification, you'll need to do the Level 3 and Level 4 programme which starts in February.
+This Level 4 programme is the second part of our health bridging pathway for those that don't yet meet the entry requirements for our diploma or degree level health programmes.
+To enter directly into Level 4, you need to hold a New Zealand Certificate in Study and Employment Pathways (Level 3) (our Level 3 Health Bridging certificate), or equivalent, e.g. NCEA Level 3.

 Domestic